Anne Weying: Fictional character biography

-Weying is later incarcerated by the police on a false charge (unrelated to Anne's previous rampage) in order to trap Venom.
-Anne used her one phone call to warn Eddie and to promise not to come.
-Eddie agreed not to rescue her himself, and instead sent the Venom symbiote through the phone lines to her.
-After the Venom symbiote bonded with her, She-Venom was able to break herself out of prison, heading to the amusement park where she and Spider-Man had confronted Venom, only to intercept a raid on a gang of drug dealers.
-During the fight, Eddie was badly injured by a flamethrower, prompting Anne to release the Venom symbiote to heal him, but also to leave Eddie in disgust at his dependence on the Venom symbiote.
+Weying is later incarcerated by the police on a false charge, unrelated to her previous rampage, to trap Venom.
+Brock remotely brings Venom to Weying, allowing her to escape prison.
+Weying heads to the amusement park where she and Spider-Man had confronted Venom, only to intercept a raid on a gang of drug dealers.
+During the fight, Brock is badly injured by a flamethrower, prompting Weying to release the Venom symbiote to heal him.

-Still reeling from the experience of bonding with the Venom symbiote months earlier and unable to deal with Eddie's return into her life, coupled with her ex-husband's transformation directly in front of her as Venom ran off to kill Spider-Man, sent her over the edge.
-Weying commits suicide after spotting Spider-Man webslinging in an older black costume at a time when the regular red and blue suit had been stolen.
-She leapt from her high rise apartment to her death.
-Her death is later confirmed when her tombstone is shown.
+Still reeling from the experience of bonding with Venom and unable to deal with Brock's return into her life, coupled with his desire to kill Spider-Man, sends Weying over the edge.
+Weying commits suicide after spotting Spider-Man in an older black costume at a time when his regular red and blue suit had been stolen.

-In a flashback, it is revealed that she got pregnant with Eddie's child after bonding to Venom.
+In a flashback, it is revealed that Weying got pregnant with Eddie Brock's child after bonding to Venom.
 After giving birth to their son Dylan Brock, she left him in the care of Carl Brock, with the promise that she would return eventually.
-She instead committed suicide, after which Carl raised Dylan.
-It is later established that Anne was already pregnant with Eddie's child when she last bonded with the Venom symbiote, with the codex that was left inside Anne by Venom (apparently) being absorbed by the fetus.
+Weying died before she could return to Dylan, with Carl raising him in her stead.